-- The official school uniform consists of navy-blue scrubs and a white lab coat purchased from our vendor.
+• The official school uniform consists of navy-blue scrubs and a white lab coat purchased from our vendor.
 The Shawsheen emblem must be sown to the left sleeve on the uniform top.
-Uniforms must NOT be form-fitting and must allow room for the student to function in all aspects of nursing.
+Uniforms must NOT be form fitting and must allow room for the student to function in all aspects of nursing.
 Uniforms must fit so the hem is at least an inch above the sole of the shoe and not dragging on the floor.
-Socks must be worn. - Uniform tops with embroidered names must be worn in plain view while in uniform.
-You will be sent home if you do not have your issued uniform top with name embroidered. - Student uniforms should only be worn during lab and clinical.
+Socks must be worn.

+- Uniform tops with embroidered names must be worn in plain view while in uniform.
+You will be sent home if you do not have your issued uniform top with name embroidered. - Student uniforms should only be worn in lab and clinical.
 Please do not wear the Shawsheen uniform to your place of employment. - Additional attire: a white, collarless short sleeve t-shirt may be worn under the uniform if desired.
 No long sleeve shirts. - Tattoos must be covered in clinical and lab.
-A white lab coat, purchased through our uniform vendor is the only accepted lab coat to be worn.
+A white, lab coat, purchased through our uniform vendor is the only accepted lab coat to be worn.
 The Shawsheen emblem must be visible on the outer left sleeve of the lab coat. - Black or white uniform shoes or plain leather sneakers (no cloth or clogs) must be worn.
 Socks must be worn.
 The shoes must have a closed back and be impervious to liquids.
 Footwear must be clean and in good repair. - Personal hygiene is essential.
-No strong smells of perfume, tobacco or other products will be allowed.

-- Hair should be clean, neatly arranged above the collar.
+No strong smells of perfume, tobacco or other products will be allowed. - Hair should be clean, neatly arranged above the collar.
 Student's hair color must be a natural color.
-Students must not be pushing hair out of their face while conducting nursing activities.
-If a head covering is worn in class, the ears must be exposed.
-Solid colored head bands can be worn at clinical to keep hair from falling into face. - Fingernails should be short (not visible over the top of the finger), clean and rounded.
-Artificial nails, gel, gel dip, wraps and nail coloring are not permitted. - Facial hair must be neatly trimmed. - Eyelashes cannot interfere with safety glasses.
-They need to be of an appropriate length. - Jewelry is limited to wedding rings and a watch with a second hand.
+Students must not be pushing hair out of their face while conducting nursing activities. - Fingernails should be short (not visible over the top of the finger), clean and rounded.
+Artificial nails, gel, gel dip, wraps and nail coloring are not permitted. - Facial hair must be neatly trimmed. - Jewelry is limited to wedding rings and a watch with a second hand.
 No necklaces, bracelets or dangling earrings can be worn.
-One pair of stud earrings is allowed.
-No facial piercings including nose or eyebrow piercings, tongue piercings or other skin piercings.
+One pair of stud earrings in allowed.
+No facial piercings including nose or eyebrow piercings, tongue piercings or other skin piercing.
 No spacers are allowed.
-No ear gauges are allowed. - A school issued mechanical watch with a second hand (no Smart type watches), a stethoscope, a pen light, bandage scissors, black pen, gait belt, blood pressure cuff, Davis Drug Guide and safety glasses are considered essential equipment and must be brought to clinical and lab.
-The watch, pen light, bandage scissors, gait belt, blood pressure cuff and safety glasses are supplied in the lab bag as part of the student fees. - Refrain from chewing gum in the lab and clinical area.
-No food or beverages are allowed. - Tobacco vapes or marijuana odor is not permitted.
+No ear gauges are allowed. - A mechanical watch with a second hand (no Smart type watches), a stethoscope, a pen light, bandage scissors, black pen, gait belt, blood pressure cuff, Davis Drug Guide and safety glasses are considered essential equipment and must be brought to clinical and lab.
+The watch, pen light, bandage scissors, gait belt, blood pressure cuff and safety glasses are supplied in the lab bag as part of the student fees. - Refrain from chewing of gum in the lab and clinical area.
+No food or beverages are allowed. - Tobacco vape or marijuana odor is not permitted.